-Second, we help students discover who they are—their unique personalities, interests, values and career preferences--by utilizing the PathwayU assessment.
+First, we help students discover who they are—their unique personalities, interests, values and career preferences utilizing the PathwayU assessment.

-PathywayU provides baseline data for each student.
+PathywayU provides baseline data for each student via validated assessments.
 Using this information, our professional coaches offer one-on-one guidance that’s personal yet purposeful, friendly yet firm.
 The coach will ask questions designed to guide the student toward the best classes, the best major, and the best career pathway.
 For instance, the coach might ask, “How does this choice align with who you really are?”
 With this kind of caring direction, students can focus on the choices that fit them best.

 The Trinity Scholars Program is open to students, regardless of background, who:

 - Are attending, or hope to attend, an accredited Christian college in any of the Northwest states (WA, OR, ID, MT).

 - Demonstrate a strong desire to understand their missional calling in life.

 - Are willing to commit to the Trinity Scholars Program assessments and coaching support.

 - Have a high school or college GPA of at least 2.5.

 Following is the checklist of items you'll need for your application.
 Please note: you are responsible for ensuring all aspects of your application are completed on time.

 - PDF of your High School transcripts if you are currently a High School student.
 If you are not in High School, please provide a PDF of your Diploma or GED Certificate.